semaphoreci/semaphore/docs/docs/using-semaphore/promotions.md

 <Steps>

-1. Open the pipeline file containing the promotion you wish to autostart
+1. Open the pipeline file containing the promotion you want to autostart.
-2. Add an `auto_promote` key
+2. Add an `auto_promote` key.
 3. Add a child `when` key.
-Type in the [start conditions]
+Type in the [start conditions](../reference/conditions-dsl).

 </Steps>